Caatinga parakeet

 The Caatinga parakeet (Eupsittula cactorum), also called the cactus parakeet and in aviculture the cactus conure, is a species of bird in subfamily Arinae of the family Psittacidae, the African and New World parrots.
 It is endemic to eastern Brazil.

 Taxonomy and systematics

-The Caatinga parakeet has two subspecies, the nominate E. c. cactorum (Kuhl, 1820) and E. c. caixana (Spix, 1824).
+Two subspecies are accepted, the nominate E. c. cactorum (Kuhl, 1820) and E. c. caixana (Spix, 1824).
 The Cattinga parakeet and the brown-throated parakeet (E. pertinax) form a species pair.

 Description

 The Caatinga parakeet is about 25 cm long.
 The sexes are alike.
 Adults of the nominate subspecies have a pale brown forecrown, cheeks, throat, sides of the neck, and breast.
 Bare whitish skin surrounds their eye.
 Their belly and vent area are yellow-orange.
 Their nape, ear coverts, upperparts, and tail are green.
 Their wings are mostly green with bluish flight feathers.
 Immature birds are similar to adults but have a completely green crown and duller underparts.
 Subspecies E. c. caixana has the same plumage pattern as the nominate but is overall paler.